sdziallas/comp55/docs/labs/11-Decomp.md

 4. Comment out the ```setColor``` call and introduce a ```println``` statement where you print out the one value and comment out the ```setColor``` statement

-5. Get the program to print out values from 0 to 3 and then back down to 0 in a zig zag format (if you want to be fancy, you can do this without an if statement at all
+5. Get the program to print out values from 0 to 3 and then back down to 0 in a zig-zag format (if you want to be fancy, you can do this without an if statement at all
     - to try this,